 Rinse the eggplant slices under cold, running water, gently rubbing the surface with your fingers to remove any excess salt.
 Place them on a paper-towel lined baking sheet and press into them with a towel until they’re very dry on the surface.

-Test Kitchen tip: If you want to make eggplant fries, cut the slices lengthwise into 1/2-inch strips after you’ve salted, washed, and dried them.
+Editor’s Tip: If you want to make eggplant fries, cut the slices lengthwise into 1/2-inch strips after you’ve salted, washed and dried them.

 Step 2: Get Ready to Fry